Enyuare/camera-control-app/README.md

 # camera-control-app with Docker Compose for ARM arch

-Make sure that Docker is installed on your system
+Make sure that Docker is installed on your system and port 8081 is free

 Navigate to the directory:
 ```sh